Hindu Conceptualism -

 10. The Goal: Realize Your Design and Return to the Source

-Liberation (moksha) is not an escape from the world but realization of your true ontological identity.
+Liberation (moksha) is not an escape from the world but realization of your true ontological design.
 By knowing yourself as a manifestation of Brahman’s structure, and aligning action with your conceptional nature, you ascend the cascade, returning to the source as a conscious, perfected being.